Voice AI Platform Pricing India: What ₹6/Min Actually Covers in 2026

 How to estimate your monthly bill on Bolti

-- 500 calls × 3 min avg = 1,500 min → ₹10,500/month
+- 500 calls × 3 min avg = 1,500 min → ₹9,000/month

-- 2,000 calls × 4 min avg = 8,000 min → ₹56,000/month
+- 2,000 calls × 4 min avg = 8,000 min → ₹48,000/month

-- 10,000 calls × 2 min avg = 20,000 min → ₹1,40,000/month
+- 10,000 calls × 2 min avg = 20,000 min → ₹1,20,000/month

-For context: a human outbound caller in India typically costs ₹20,000–₹35,000/month in salary, handles roughly 200–300 calls/day, and works 8 hours.
+For context, a human outbound caller in India typically costs ₹20,000–₹35,000/month in salary, handles roughly 200–300 calls/day, and works 8 hours.
 A Bolti agent runs 24/7, handles concurrent calls, and scales to any volume without a hiring cycle.

 Which use cases get the most value per rupee?

-Not all calls are equal.
 The highest ROI use cases on Bolti tend to be:

 - Outbound payment reminders: Short calls (1–2 min), high volume, measurable recovery rate.
-At ₹7–14 per call, the cost per rupee recovered is very low.
+At ₹6–12 per call, the cost per rupee recovered is very low.

 - HR screening calls: Initial screening for high-volume hiring (BPO, logistics, retail) where a 3-minute structured call replaces a recruiter's time.

-- After-hours inbound support: Agents that handle FAQs and basic account queries when your human team is offline — every call resolved without a callback is a cost avoided.
+- After-hours inbound support: Agents that handle FAQs and basic account queries when your human team is offline—every call resolved without a callback is a cost avoided.

 - Multilingual outbound sales: Reaching customers in Hindi, Tamil, Telugu, or Marathi without hiring language-specific agents.

-See Bolti's use case library for worked examples across these categories.
+Explore Bolti's use case library for worked examples across these categories.

 Frequently Asked Questions